 National Seclusion and Restraint Project

-The project will extend beyond the health and hospital system and facilities (such as inpatient units and emergency departments) to include the use of seclusion and restraint in community, custodial and ambulatory settings and by first responders.
-Hearing from people who have a lived experience will be an important part of the research for the national project.
+The National Seclusion and Restraint Project extends beyond the health and hospital system and facilities (such as inpatient units and emergency departments) and includes the use of seclusion and restraint in community, custodial and ambulatory settings and by first responders.
+Hearing from people who have a lived experience is an important part of the research for the national project.

 Sign up to the Seclusion and Restraint Declaration

-A multi-disciplinary team of researchers from the University of Melbourne headed up by Professor Bernadette McSherry will undertake a research project into the extent of seclusion and restraint in Australia and comparable countries and provide examples of the reduction and elimination of these practices.
+A multi-disciplinary team of researchers from the University of Melbourne headed up by Professor Bernadette McSherry is undertaking research into the extent of seclusion and restraint in Australia and comparable countries.
+The results of this research will provide examples of successful strategies used in the reduction and elimination of these practices.

 Read the biographies of the Project Team